 Attorney general's office moves to hold suspended Somerset DA Thomas in contempt for comments about case

 Jun.
-3—SOMERSET, Pa. — The state Office of Attorney General wants to hold suspended Somerset County District Attorney Jeffrey Thomas in contempt of court for comments made to the media about his case.
+4—SOMERSET, Pa. — Prosecutors from the state Office of Attorney General want a judge to hold suspended Somerset County District Attorney Jeffrey Thomas in contempt of court for comments he made to the media about charges against him.

-According to the AG's office, a motion for decorum was made by the commonwealth on March 28, following "incendiary comments" made to the media by the defense.
-That motion was then granted on April 1 by Cambria County Senior Judge Timothy Creany.
+Court-appointed Cambria County Senior Judge Timothy Creany on April 1 granted the state's motion for a decorum order after what the state described as "incendiary comments" were made to the media by the defense.

-According to the order, all persons assisting or associated with counsel for the defendant, including the defendant himself, were "precluded from making extrajudicial statements ... prohibited under ... the Rules of Professional Conduct."
+The order barred attorneys involved in the case, as well as Thomas himself, "from making extrajudicial statements ... prohibited under ... the Rules of Professional Conduct."

-Thursday's motion cited a June 2 article in a local newspaper in which Thomas is quoted in saying that he faces a "bogus prosecution' from the attorney general's office" and that, the motion says, he is being "retaliated against for arresting the son of a county commissioner who's friends with Lisa Lazzari-Strasiser, the former Somerset County district attorney."
+Thursday's motion cited a June 2 article in a local newspaper in which Thomas is quoted as saying that he faces a "bogus prosecution from the attorney general's office" and that he is being "retaliated against for arresting the son of a county commissioner who's friends with Lisa Lazzari-Strasiser, the former Somerset County district attorney."

 The motion notes that at the conclusion to the article was a link to another story where the defense said that the case against Thomas "looks and smells fishy."

-In its latest motion, the commonwealth said the described conduct was a violation of the April order.
+In its latest motion, the commonwealth said Thomas' described conduct was a violation of Creany's April decorum order.

-The commonwealth said at the time: "This is another attempt by the defendant to poison the well ... infect the prospective jury pool with wild conspiracy theories in the hope that these scurrilous accusations will take hold to his benefit," the commonwealth said in the motion adding that the described conduct was a violation of the April order.
+"This is another attempt by the defendant to poison the well ... infect the prospective jury pool with wild conspiracy theories in the hope that these scurrilous accusations will take hold to his benefit," the commonwealth said, adding that the described conduct was a violation of the April order.

 The motion added that Thomas has no control over links to other articles that the media use to "sensationalize this or any other story it covers."